 Dinner Party for Slackers | Slacker Mom’s Guide to Dinner Parties

-I love to host dinner parties, but I really don’t like doing all the work.
+I love to host dinner parties, but I really don’t like doing all the work… the cooking or the cleaning.
 My husband is this huge foodie.
 I make a gourmet meal almost every day.
 To be honest, I like to eat well, and he does do his fair share of the cooking, but after a while, I’m over it!
 (Especially when he NEVER does the dishes, even when he cooks.)
 So over my many years of entertaining…

 I have come up with a few tips and tricks to pull off an outstanding spread, while making my guests do the heavy lifting.
 Call it a dinner party for slackers.